Extent of Protection

 Sexual harassment of employees is expressly prohibited.
 Sexual harassment is defined to include threats, the promising of job-related advantages or coercive acts to obtain favors of a sexual nature.
 Swiss employers by law are required to take all reasonable steps to prevent sexual harassment.

 The Federal Disabled Equality Act only directly protects employees of the federal government; hence, disabled persons are protected within the framework of the general protection of their rights of personality.
 There is, however, an increased protection in connection with building laws.

-An employee can commence a legal action in a Swiss court of proper jurisdiction against an employer alleging discrimination or harassment based upon both statutory law and the employee’s employment contract and seek an order prohibiting further discrimination, compensatory and emotional distress damages and/or a declaratory judgment.
-The Swiss Gender Equality Act also provides specific remedies to employees for gender discrimination and sexual harassment including reinstatement, up to six months’ salary, and in the case of discrimination relevant to unequal pay, the difference in compensation, which resulted from the discrimination.
+An employee can commence a legal action in a Swiss court against an employer alleging discrimination or harassment, seeking an order prohibiting further discrimination, compensatory and emotional distress damages and/or a declaratory judgment.
+The Swiss Gender Equality Act also provides specific remedies to employees including reinstatement, up to six months’ salary, and in the case of discrimination relevant to unequal pay, the difference in compensation, which resulted from the discrimination.